wogsland/GiftBox/README.md

     polybuild --maximum-crush recruiting_token.php

 which creates `recruiting_token.build.html` & `recruiting_token.build.js`.
-This
-will be useful if we're doing all our DB interaction via AJAX (it treats PHP like a comment and removes it).
+NB: it treats PHP like a comment and removes it.

 ## <a id="branching"></a>Branching Strategy